 You’ll find many more music festival apps where that came from, though note that they will range in quality, especially when it comes to being slow and buggy.
 Try these out for a good taste of what app developers have made possible for boosting your fest experience and helping you enjoy every aspect of the event possible.

-The post This (and Next) Summer’s Standout Festival Apps appeared first on SoundCTRL.
+The post This (and Next) Summer’s Standout Festival Apps appeared first on SoundCtrl.

 ]]>